kazukd/NppTidy2-x64/README.md

 ## Download

 ## Installation
+### Copy dll file
 1. Make the new folder which name is 'Tidy2', under your Notepad++\plugins folder.
-2. Just copy the Tidy2.dll to the new folder and doc folder.
+2. Just copy the Tidy2.dll to the new folder.

+### Copy tidy-html5 documents
+1. Download  http://github.com/w3c/tidy-html5 and extract the file.
+2. Make the new folder which name is 'doc', under 'Tidy2' which is created above work 'Copy dll file No.1 '
+3. Copy quickref.html and tidy.css into 'doc' folder.

 For example, my environment is below the file tree.
 ```